aene1/StringDatabase/README.md

 3. python3 STRING_pipeline.script.py

-*NOTE: Another option would be to download the files and run given your chosen Python environment
+*NOTE: Another option would be to download the files and run within your preferred Python environment